OJ17/things-I-learned-wiki/docs/Improvement/process/productivity.md

 ### Buy pre-cooked food:

-Essentially you should try and outsource certain activity so you can focus your attention on higher quality ones.
+Essentially you should try and outsource certain activities, so you can focus your attention on higher quality ones.

 ### People: